stevens-code/sizebot/README.md

 Bot Permissions: manage roles, read messages/view channels, send messages, send messages in threads, embed links, attach files, read message history, use external emojis, use external stickers, add reactions, use slash commands

 ### Add token.txt
 In order for the bot to run, it needs to have a token from Discord.
 From the Bot section in Discord's application settings, click the "Reset Token" button and copy the token generated into a file called "data/token.txt".
-Now the Bot will log into Discor using a token.
+Now the Bot will log into Discord using a token.
+Note: I have only run it on macOS and Ubuntu Linux, theoretically it should run the same on Windows, I just haven't tried.

 ### Install Python packages
+SizeBot is written in Python and requires these packages.
+After installing Python and Pip (Python's package manager), run this to install its dependencies:
-python3 -m pip install -U discord.py pysqlite3 psutil Pillow numpy pandas matplotlib seaborn
+> python3 -m pip install -U discord.py pysqlite3 psutil Pillow numpy pandas matplotlib seaborn

 If you are setting up SizeBot to run off of your own machine the settings would look like this:
 <img width="1728" alt="OAuth" src="https://user-images.githubusercontent.com/120059830/207387978-550403db-07d7-4a27-88ff-f0efff84afa0.png">